-The Harlow, in partnership with the Sasson Soffer Foundation, is pleased to present works by Sasson Soffer made from late 1950s to 1990s, including a range of works on paper, paintings, sculptures and documental material.
-This exhibition explores sculpture as a possibility for Soffer to turn dreams into reality, whereas in painting, he turns reality into dreams, into fantasy.
+The Harlow, in partnership with the Sasson Soffer Foundation, is pleased to present a survey of work by artist Sasson Soffer (b.
+1925 Baghdad, Iraq – d.
+2009, New York, NY).
+Sasson Soffer, Monumental Dream offers an illuminating overview of Soffer’s production from the late 1950s to 1990s, including a range of works on paper, paintings, sculptures and documental material.
+Interwoven throughout both floors of the The Harlow, the exhibition explores Soffer’s sculptures as an effort to turn his dreams into reality, whereas his paintings and works on paper attempt to turn reality into dreams, fantasies, and wish fulfillment.
 Sasson Soffer: Monumental Dream is on view March 30 – April 28, 2018 at 100 Water Street in Hallowell with a public opening reception on Friday, March 30, 5-7pm.

 “I had a dream of the accidental elegance of nature.
 I had a dream of lolling, twisting shapes.
 I had a dream of amoebae and insects and a prehistoric garden, the paradise of another world.
 I had a dream in which I fell asleep and dreamed of machines in motion, and then I awoke, still dreaming, and sketched the sweep of their dumb automation.
 I had a dream of metal growing from the ground, as plants grow in the earth, as crystals grow in caverns.
 I had a dream of color and rust.
 I had a dream of ice and silt.
 I dreamed all these dreams, and in dreaming them I scooped them from the abyss of my mind and made them conscious and true.”
 J.C.
 Hallman

-Sasson Soffer (b.
-1925 Baghdad, Iraq – d.
-2009, New York, NY) was an Arab-Jewish descent, who was compelled to leave Iraq during the events surrounding the creation of the State of Israel, post–World War II.
-In 1948 Soffer went into hiding, finally escaping to Iran, then to United States via Israel.
-Between 1950 – 1954 he was enrolled at Brooklyn College, NYC.
-There he studied under artists including Ad Reinhardt, Burgoyne Diller and Mark Rothko.
-Rothko would be a lifelong friend and mentor.
+Sasson Soffer was an Iraqi Arab of Jewish descent.
+Soffer was compelled to leave Iraq during the events surrounding the creation of the State of Israel, post–World War II.
+In 1948 Soffer went into hiding, ultimately escaping to Iran, then to the United States via Israel.
+Between 1950 – 1954, Soffer was enrolled at CUNY Brooklyn College in Brooklyn, New York.
+There he studied under various artists including Ad Reinhardt, Burgoyne Diller and Mark Rothko.
+Rothko would eventually become a lifelong friend and mentor.
 Soffer dedicated the early part of his career to abstract painting.
-He had his first solo exhibit in 1958 at the Artist’s Gallery in NYC.
-He was featured in Art in America’s New Talent Issue in 1962.
+He had his first solo exhibit in 1958 at the Artist’s Gallery in New York City.
+He was also featured in Art in America’s New Talent Issue in 1962.

-In early 1960s, Soffer began to focus on three-dimensional works and over the years has perfected the art of seducing industry.
-Soffer also worked with steel yards in Philadelphia and Indiannapolis, a ceramics factory in Japan, and a textile mill in France where he made his tapestries.
+In the early 1960s, Soffer began to focus more on three-dimensional works and over the years perfected the art of inducing industry to play a critical role in his artistic efforts.
+In doing so, Soffer was able to work with steel yards in Philadelphia and Indianapolis, a ceramics factory in Japan, and a textile mill in France where they produced his tapestries.

-Soffer’s work has been included in group exhibitions at the Whitney Museum, the Boston Museum of Fine Arts, Yale University, the O. K. Harris gallery, and the Carnegie International.
-He has been featured in one-man shows at the Betty-Parsons Gallery, the Poindexter Gallery, the John Daniels gallery, the Portland Museum of Fine Arts, and the Gallerie Birch in Copenhagen.
-Public collections in which he is represented include the Whitney Museum, the Butler Art Institute, the Indianapolis Museum of Art, Chase Manhattan Bank, and the Albright-Knox Art Gallery.
+Soffer’s work has been included in group exhibitions at the Whitney Museum, New York; Museum of Fine Arts, Boston, Massachusetts; Yale University, New Haven, Connecticut; OK Harris, New York; and Carnegie International.
+Soffer’s solo exhibitions include presentations at the Betty-Parsons Gallery, New York; Poindexter Gallery, New York; John Daniels Gallery, New York; Portland Museum of Fine Arts, Portland, Maine; and Galerie Birch, Copenhagen, Denmark.
+Public collections in which Soffer’s work is represented include the Whitney Museum, New York; The Butler Institute of American Art, Youngstown, Ohio; Indianapolis Museum of Art, Indiana; Chase Manhattan Bank, New York; and Albright-Knox Art Gallery, Buffalo, New York.

 Season Sponsors for 2018 are Book Orchard Press, Capitol Dental Care, Chris Walters Productions, Doug & Melinda Jennings, Eaton Peabody Attorneys at Law, Scrummy Afters Candy Shoppe, Slates Restaurant and Target Electric Corporation.